 → Oils with menthol: Essential oils rich in menthol (like peppermint) should not be used on the throat or neck area of children under 3 years of age.

 → Epilepsy and high blood pressure: People with epilepsy or high blood pressure should consult their health care professional before using essential oils.
-Avoid hyssop, fennel, wild tansy, rosemary and peppermint oils.
-Consult Modern Essentials, 2nd Edition for more details on this.)
+Some oils should be avoided.

-→ Ingesting oils: Before taking essential oils that are Safe for Consumption internally, it is recommended that you dilute them with an oil-soluble liquid, such as almond oil, olive oil or rice milk.
+→ Ingesting oils: Before taking essential oils that are Safe for Consumption internally, it is recommended that you dilute them with an oil-soluble liquid, such as almond or olive oil, or almond or hemp milk.

 → Using essential oils in a bath: Adding undiluted essential oils directly to bathwater is not recommended.
-Oils should be mixed with Epsom salts before adding to a bath.
+Oils should be mixed with Epsom salts or bath gel base, before adding to a bath.